 Of the modern day are 32 foot in length and 4 foot 10 at the beam.
 All gigs are built of a clinker construction and using traditional Cornish Elm.
 The earliest gig to be seen today is the Newquay from Newquay Rowing Club and was built by Peters of St. Mawes in 1812.
 Cornish Pilot Gig’s were used originally to transport pilots out to incoming ships.
 In the day there would often be more than one gig racing for the contract.
 Modern-day gigs are used only for recreational purposes and racing.
 The gigs built today are all the same specification to ensure no unfair advantage.
 The Treffry also of Newquay Rowing Club is the base mark for all modern gigs to be built off.

 Our Gigs Today

-We are blessed at Mount’s Bay Pilot Gig Club with our stunning beach side boat shed which houses our three plastic training gigs, situated just above the slipway in Marazion it is an ideal base for launching.
-In the summer of 2011 the club was very pleased to move into our new boat shed only a few metres from the old one.
+We are blessed at Mount’s Bay Pilot Gig Club with our stunning beachside boat shed which houses our three plastic training gigs, situated just above the slipway in Marazion it is an ideal base for launching.
+In the summer of 2011, the club was very pleased to move into our new boat shed only a few meters from the old one.
 The boat shed boasts ample storage space for the plastic training gigs and all the kit to go with them.